python/cpython/Doc/library/xml.etree.elementtree.rst

 .. function:: fromstring(text)

    Parses an XML section from a string constant.
-Same as XML.  *text* is a string containing XML data.
+Same as :func:`XML`.  *text* is a string containing XML data.
 Returns an :class:`Element` instance.

 .. function:: fromstringlist(sequence, parser=None)